 Automotive digital retailing consists of solutions – for car dealerships, marketplaces, and independent retailers – to help their business grow in the digital world.
 It is a process that enables sellers to offer a fully connected and integrated experience to buyers, which makes the buyer’s car buying journey a lot more convenient.
-This includes easing up everything, from customer research, getting finance options, scheduling test drives, etc. Digital retailing allows customers to do a major part of the transaction online and finalize the purchase in-store.
+This includes easing up everything, from customer research to getting finance options, scheduling test drives, etc. Digital retailing allows customers to do a major part of the transaction online and finalize the purchase in-store.

 Through effective digital retailing, automotive businesses can merge their path-to-purchase seamlessly between in-person and online purchases.
 Consumers can choose to buy a car online or offline, or even start the purchasing process online and then switch to the traditional, offline approach by visiting the dealership, thus completely changing the way vehicles are sold.

 This allows you to offer a seamless experience to your buyers, streamline your sales channels, improve your customer support system, build brand image and consumer loyalty, increase sales and profit, etc. Thus, it equips your sales department to create good interpersonal relations with customers and bring in better deals.

 Automotive retail software like Cox Automotive Digital Retailing, Upstart Auto Retail, PureCars, Dabadu XRM, etc., are great options for your dealership.
 These platforms are a great help to retailers for selling cars online, as they assist in delivering an effortless research experience, consistent buying experience, easy finance options, etc.